Char-Hunt/Learning-Info-Sec/README.md

    - Symmetric key encryption
    - Public key encryption

 Public-key cryptography is sometimes called asymmetric cryptography.
 It is an encryption scheme that uses two mathematically related, but non-identical, keys.
 One is a **public** key and the other a **private** key.
-Unlike symmetric key algorithms that rely on a sngle key to handle the encrypt and decrypt functions, each key performs a unique process.
+Unlike symmetric key algorithms that rely on a single key to handle the encrypt and decrypt functions, each key performs a unique process.
 The **public key** is used to _encrypt_ and the **private** key is used to _decrypt_ data.

-So, say for example we need to confidentally send a plain text message to someone.
+So, say for example we need to confidentially send a plain text message to someone.
 We'll use our friends "Alice" and "Bob" to illustrate how it works.
-In a nutshell, the mathematical relation, or "_hash_", makes it possible to encode a message using a person’s public key.
+In a nutshell, the mathematical relation, sometimes referred to as a "_hash_", in certain forms, makes it possible to encode a message using a person’s public key.
 To decode it a matching private key is used so that the plain text or data is recognizable on the recipients's end.
 Here's an infographic that outlines the flow:
 ##
 ⚡Understanding Public Key Encryption⚡